 Good usernames seem to be the hottest commodity of the 2020’s- but there are still gems out there to be had.
 The nice thing about starting as a travel influencer on Instagram instead of starting on your own domain name is that you can switch your username and try on different usernames until one sticks.

-I strongly advise that before committing to a username, you verify that the domain name is available and purchase it.
-The endgame for any new travel influencer starting out on Instagram should be to develop a brand that goes far beyond Instagram – and that means having a domain name that matches your brand.
+Before committing to a username, I strongly advise that you verify that the domain name is available and purchase it.
+The endgame for any new travel influencer starting on Instagram should be to develop a brand that goes far beyond Instagram – and that means having a domain name that matches your brand or even starting a travel blog.

 Here are my rules for picking a good username and domain name: